 Drug & Alcohol Rehab Centers Providing Services for Persons with Co-Occurring Disorders in the United States

-Co-Occurring disorders were once known as duel diagnosis, and the term describes the combinations of a mental-health problem along with a substance abuse disorder, for example; someone may be suffering from depression and addicted to prescription drugs.
+Co-Occurring disorders were once known as dual diagnosis, and the term describes the combinations of a mental-health problem along with a substance abuse disorder, for example; someone may be suffering from depression and addicted to prescription drugs.
 Co-existing mental-health problems and drug addiction is a growing problem throughout the United States, and most drug and alcohol rehabilitation centers are equipped to treat those who attend the program with a co-occurring disorder.